Take the chapter quiz before and after you read this chapter.

-Measles vaccine is a freeze-dried preparation of a weakened (attenuated) virus.
+Measles vaccine is a freeze-dried preparation of a live but weakened (attenuated) virus.
 Usually, the Schwartz strain of vaccine is used.

 2-42 How should measles vaccine be stored?

-As with BCG and polio vaccines, the storage of measles vaccine is very important.
+As with other live vaccines such as BCG, rota virus and oral polio vaccines, the storage of measles vaccine is very important.
 If incorrectly stored, these live vaccines are ineffective.
 The vials of measles vaccine and the diluent should be kept in a refrigerator or cool bag at 2 to 8 °C. Place the vaccine on the top shelf just under the freezer compartment.
-Do not expose to direct sunlight.
+Do not freeze or expose to direct sunlight.

 2-43 How is measles vaccine given?

 - Add 5 ml of diluent to the 10 ml vial of the vaccine.
 Do not use alcohol to clean the top of the vial as this may kill the virus.
 If kept cool and out of direct sunlight, the reconstituted vaccine will last up to 8 hours.

 - Use a new syringe and new 23 gauge needle for each patient.

 - Give 0.5 ml of the vaccine by subcutaneous injection into outer side (lateral aspect) of the right thigh or right arm.
 Clean the skin with soap and water and not alcohol.

 - Always discard any remaining vaccine at the end of the day.
 Do not keep vaccine overnight.

 2-44 When should measles immunisation be given?